acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 >
 > "With all due respect, sir, we're not in service anymore." says *Geral*.
 >
 > "Oh, the forms will be ready for your Recommissioning at your Investiture, I imagine."
 The Commandant stands and smiles, then snaps off a textbook salute.
-"I won't hold your noble rank against you, *Lord Colonel Geral Bryn*."
+"I won't hold your noble rank against you."

 Our escorts snap to attention when we leave the *Commandant's* office.
 We wind our way out of the hulking **Armory**, *Calmul* in some sort of reverie, analyzing the guns and machinery defending the fortress.
 We are escorted to an express elevator Topside, opening into the famous **[Hanging Gardens]**. *Benjamin* and *Viker* look around in delight as we are escorted to the shining crystal towers of the **Magisterium**.